-If you’re aching for a genuinely pungent marijuana strain, look no further than Cheese.
-It is believed to have been created in England in the 1980s and is a cross of a Skunk #1 phenotype and an Afghani indica.
-Buddha Seeds is a seller known for its outstanding Cheese strain which has among the best genetics of any available on the market.
-The grower uses old cheese genetics along with the Afghani indica.
+If you’re looking for a genuinely pungent marijuana strain, then look no further than Cheese.
+Most believe that it was created in England in the late 1980s.
+This indica-dominant hybrid is a cross of a Skunk #1 phenotype and an Afghani indica.
+Top cannabis breeders like Buddha Seeds chose Afghani to boost Cheese’s trichome production and overall yield.

 1 – Is the Yield Better Indoors or Outdoors?

-Cheese is even easier to grow indoors because you can control the temperature which should be between 70- and 80-degrees Fahrenheit during lights on, and no more than 15-20 degrees lower during lights off.
-Its flowering time is 8-9 weeks, and indoor Cheese can yield around 14 ounces of bud per square meter.
+Another reason why Cheese is easy to grow indoors is that you can control its growing conditions.
+The optimal temperature for growing the Cheese strain is between 70- and 80-degrees Fahrenheit when the lights are on.
+Do not drop the temperature by more than 15-20 degrees during lights off.
+Its flowering time is 8-9 weeks, and Cheese can yield around 14 ounces of bud per square meter indoors.

 2 – How Much Will a Home Marijuana Garden Cost Me?

 As Cheese is best grown indoors, it makes sense to discuss cannabis gardens for the home.
 However, purchasing a grow tent can be expensive.
 You could save a lot of money by making your own grow tent for a fraction of the cost.
 You can purchase everything you need on Amazon!
 However, be sure to familiarize yourself with your state’s marijuana cultivation laws before growing the Cheese strain.

 If you only want to grow a couple of plants, a 2 x 2 x 4 foot grow tent is ideal.
 There are numerous grow tents fitting these dimensions for under $60.
 Some other key pieces of equipment include: